City of San Diego’s Inclusive & Connected Communities Roadmap for Smart City Projects

 for Smart City Projects

-On September 25, 2019, at 10 am PT, Meeting of the Minds will host a live webinar featuring Steph Stoppenhagen of Black & Veatch, Dave O’Connor of Atonix, and Jason Anderson of Cleantech San Diego.
+On September 25, 2019, at 10 am PT, Meeting of the Minds hosted a live webinar featuring Steph Stoppenhagen of Black & Veatch, Dave O’Connor of Atonix Digital, and Jason Anderson of Cleantech San Diego.

 Black & Veatch & Atonix Digital are working with the City of San Diego and Cleantech San Diego to roll out a new smart city strategy that focuses on bringing comprehensive and emerging technologies into previously underserved, low to moderate income (LMI) communities in the city.
 The City of San Diego and its team of partners are matching the top economic and social challenges of citizens in LMI areas of San Diego with technology-based solutions that best serve these communities.

 San Diego is one region that is creating smarter environments to manage their fast-growing population and realize increased resilience and sustainability.
 This webinar will introduce this inclusive connected community project and highlight the benefits of an asset management platform for scenario planning and how smart mobility technologies can enhance community conditions and quality of life for the city’s residents.